OpenDevelopmentMekong/wpsparql/README.md

 # DISCLAIMER: WIP!!!!
 Not production ready yet!!!!!!

-A wordpress plugin for querying data from an SPARQL endpoint into WP http://wordpress.org/.
+A wordpress plugin for querying data from a SPARQL endpoint and present results on WP http://wordpress.org/.

 # Description